MigalBothma/imdb_python/README.md

 6. do $ cd /usr/bin/

-7. sudo chmod +x /imdba_python-master/imdbscrape.py
+7. sudo chmod +x /imdbscrape.py (untested)

-8. $ sudo vi imdbscrape.py (or you can use vim like : $ sudo vim imdbscrape.py)
+8. $ sudo vi imdbscrape.py (or you can use vim : $ sudo vim imdbscrape.py)

 9. Add this line as the first line in the script:
       #!/usr/bin/env python3